| | By Dr. Kirk Doing, Eastern Maine Healthcare, Affiliated Laboratory, Inc.,

 clinical arena has been limited.
 Improved plate design, instrumentation, and data management

 software support the need for direct comparisons of the ARIS 2X to other available instrumentsand AST methods.
+This study focused on verifying the accuracy of Sensititre MIC trays incubated and read

 automatically by the ARIS 2X for a variety of clinical isolates.
 Susceptibility